krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 COMMANDS
 --------

-Note that the privileges are based on the kadm5.acl file on the master KDC.
+When using the remote client, available commands may be restricted according to the privileges specified in the kadm5.acl file on the admin server.

 .. _add_principal: